La Tierra del Olvido (song): 2015 re-recording

 20 years later, Vives re-recorded "La Tierra del Olvido" with eight Colombian musicians.
 The acts include Maluma, Fanny Lu, Fonseca, "El Cholo" Valderrama, Herencia de Timbiqui, Andrea Echeverri, and Coral Group.
 This version was included as a bonus track for Más + Corazón Profundo Tour: En Vivo Desde la Bahiá de Santa Marta.
 The music video for the song's 2015 version was produced by ProColombia and premiered at the Expo 2015 in Milan, Italy.
-It features the musicians performing the song in various locations of Colombia including Bogota, the Amazon River, Valle del Cauca, and San Andrés.
+It features the musicians performing the song in various locations of Colombia including Bogotá, the Amazon River, Valle del Cauca, and San Andrés.
 It received over two million views within two days of its release on YouTube and was also nominated for Video of the Year at the 28th Annual Lo Nuestro Awards in 2016.